Welcome to Year 5!

 All homework is handed out on a Friday, along with new spellings.
 All homework should be handed in BY THE FOLLOWING THURSDAY, with Spelling Tests usually taking place on Friday afternoons.

 This should be filled in with any reading undertaken outside of school (NB: children should be aiming to read for 20 minutes per day).
-Additionally, when learning words for a spelling test, children will have the opportunity to record their words here for them to practice at home.
+Additionally, when learning words for a spelling test, children will have the opportunity to record their words here for them to practise at home.

 Where possible, homework should be completed independently.
 If your child is struggling, they should see their teacher or attend homework club, for further clarification and support.